m-kupiec/compendium-typescript/README.md

 ### Intermediate TypeScript Support

+"In a `.js` file, types can often be inferred.
+When types can’t be inferred, they can be specified using JSDoc syntax." ([TypeScript](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html))

 > To make the first step in moving from JavaScript to TypeScript without adding a complex build step in the process you could:
 >
 > 1. Define all your types in `types.ts`